veka-server/ClaraVerse/docs/MODEL_PRELOADING.md

 - **One-time preload**: Only preloads once per typing session
 - **Automatic reset**: Preload state resets when input is cleared or message is sent
 - **Error resilience**: Failed preloads don't affect normal functionality
+- **Silent Operation**: No visual feedback during preloading to avoid UI glitches
+- **Loading State Enforcement**: Progress UI only shows when `isLoading=true` (actual message sending)
+- **Console Logging**: Debug information available in browser console for monitoring

 ## Testing

 ### Manual Testing
 1. Ensure you have a local Ollama server running
 2. Select an Ollama model in Clara
-3. Start typing in the input field
+3. Start typing in the input field (preloading happens silently in background)
-4. Observe the "Warming up model..." indicator
-5. Send your message and notice faster response time
+4. Send your message and notice significantly faster response time
+5. Console logs will show preloading activity for debugging purposes

 ### Debug Functions
 Available in browser console: